scverse/scvi-tools/docs/user_guide/models/scvi.rst

 Preliminaries
 ==============
 scVI takes as input a scRNA-seq gene expression matrix :math:`X` with :math:`N` cells and :math:`G` genes.
-Additionally, a design matrix :math:`D` containing :math:`p` observed covariates, such as day, donor, etc, is an optional input.
+Additionally, a design matrix :math:`S` containing :math:`p` observed covariates, such as day, donor, etc, is an optional input.